hds-sandbox/RDM_biodata_course/develop/07_metadata.md

 ## How to collect metadata in your folders

-In our previous section, we learnt about how to organize your data into different types of folders: `Assays` and `Projects`.
+In our previous lesson, we learnt about how to organize your data into different types of folders: `Assays` and `Projects`.
 Both of these folders contain a metadata.yml file and a README.md file.
-In this section, we will check what kind of information you should collect in each of these files!
+In this section, we will check what kind of information you should collect in each of these files.

 ### README.md file

-The README.md file is a [markdown file](https://www.markdownguide.org/) that allows you to write a long description of the data contained in the folder that contains it.
+The README.md file is a [markdown file](https://www.markdownguide.org/) that allows you to write a long description of the data placed in a folder.
 Since it is a markdown file, you are able to write in rich text format (bold, italic, include links, etc) what is inside the folder, why it was created/collected, how and when.
 If it is an `Assay` folder, you could include the laboratory protocol used to generate the samples, images explaining the experiment design, a summary of the results of the experiment and any sort of comments that would help to understand the context of the experiment.
 On the other hand, a 'Project' README file may contain a description of the project, what are its aims, why is it important, what 'Assays' is it using, how to interpret the code notebooks, a summary of the results and, again, any sort of comments that would help to understand the project.

 Here is an example of a README file for a Project folder